Gain-Scheduling Data-Enabled Predictive Control for Nonlinear Systems with Linearized Operating Regions

 \subsubsection{Step 4: Construction of Composite regions}

 To reduce sensitivity to boundary transitions, we construct composite regions $C$ by merging neighboring regions as in \eqref{eq:composites}.
-The data and Hankel matrices of the two constituent regions are concatenated as in \eqref{eq:Comp_Hankel}, resulting in a composite representation that spans the composite boundaries $b_{C,i}$ over both linearization regimes with \eqref{eq:Comp_boundaries}.
+The data and Hankel matrices of the two constituent regions are concatenated as in \eqref{eq:Comp_Hankel}, resulting in $n_C = n -1$ composite representations that spans the composite boundaries $b_{C,i}$ over both linearization regimes with \eqref{eq:Comp_boundaries}.

-The Hankel matrices of the two neighboring composite regions $C_i$ yield the linearized behavior of two regions $M_i$ and $M_{i+1}$ in equal parts, sharing one linearized subbehavior with each neighboring composite region $C_{i-1}$ and $C_{i+1}$, resulting in overlapping composite regions.
+The Hankel matrices of the two neighboring composite regions $C_i$ yield the linearized behavior of two regions $M_i$ and $M_{i+1}$ in equal parts, sharing one linearized local behavior with each neighboring composite region $C_{i-1}$ and $C_{i+1}$, resulting in overlapping composite regions.

 Switching between Hankel matrices may introduce discontinuities in the predicted trajectories, as each regional data set represents a distinct local linear approximation of the nonlinear system.
 The use of composite regions mitigates these effects by sharing data from two adjacent operating regimes, ensuring that the DeePC predictor varies smoothly when the scheduling variable crosses a boundary.
 This reduces abrupt changes in the optimizer and improves the consistency of the closed-loop behavior.
 Since switching only replaces the data matrices in \eqref{eq:DeePC} and does not alter the structure of the optimization problem itself, the online formulation remains unchanged.